Materials-Consortia/OPTIMADE/optimade.rst

     It is possible that future versions of this specification allows for alternative schema types.
     Hence, if the :field:`meta` field of the JSON API links object is provided and contains a field **schema\_type** that is not equal to the string "OpenAPI" the client MUST not handle failures to parse the schema or to validate the response against the schema as errors.

-  - **query**: information on the query that was requested.
-    It MUST be a dictionary with this field:

-    - **representation**: a string with the part of the URL following the versioned base URL.

   - **time\_stamp**: a timestamp containing the date and time at which the query was executed.
   - **data\_returned**: an integer containing the total number of data resource objects returned for the current :query-param:`filter` query, independent of pagination.
   - **provider**: information on the database provider of the implementation.